 Advocating for support of the business district of Wedgwood

 I (Valarie) was one of the Wedgwood neighborhood volunteers who worked very hard on a plan of zoning for a business district along the commercial corridor of 35th Ave NE.
-The purpose of the plan was to correct anomalies such as the zoning at 8044 35th Ave NE, and most especially to require that any new buildings at the intersections of NE 75th and 85th, would have retail storefronts.
+The purpose of the plan was to correct anomalies such as the zoning at 8044 35th Ave NE discussed above.
+Another goal was about the zoning at commercial intersections most especially NE 75th & 85th Streets where there are aging commercial buildings.
+We applied for zoning to require that any new buildings at the intersections of NE 75th & 85th Streets would have retail storefronts.

 The project to map out the zoning of the Wedgwood business district was paid for by City of Seattle grant funds which were used to hire urban planners.
 This grant-funded zoning plan for Wedgwood was completed in 2014 and was presented to Seattle City Council, but was never enacted.
 Now, without zoning to require retail storefronts or other commercial use, buildings like 8044 35th Ave NE are being torn down and replaced by townhouses.